 - 2 x 400g cans of TVP*, drained and rinsed

 - 2 eggplants, sliced to 1cm thick

 - 1 litre milk

 - 80g sharp cheese**

 - 2 eggs, lightly beaten

 * TVP is not easy to find in the stores.
 If you can't find it (or you just can't bring yourself to eat TVP) you can use lightly fried mushrooms, cooked kidney beans or cooked lentils.
 The TVP product I buy is unfortunately the only one I can get my hands on these days.
 It comes in a can and is mixed with a claggy jelly that they call "gravy" but I prefer to rinse this out.
 I just empty the can into a strainer and rinse under cold running water for a minute or so while separating with a fork.
-There's also a frozen non-soy product which I believe is derived from a type of fungus.
-It tastes a bit better than canned TVP but it doesn't agree with some people's digestive systems, including mine.
+There's also a non-soy product derived from a type of fungus which tastes a bit better than canned TVP but doesn't agree with some people's digestive systems, including my own!

 ** Kefalograviera (a sharp Greek cheese) is traditionally used however it contains animal rennet.
 I prefer to use a non-animal rennet cheese.
 Check the label.

 - Fry the onions in olive oil on low heat until caramelised.
 Takes about 30 minutes, stirring occasionally.
 I always fry onions this way.
-It's worth the wait for that sweet, mellow flavour and you can do other things while it's cooking!
-Such as:
+It's worth the wait for that sweet, mellow flavour.

 - Lay the potato and eggplant slices on a greased baking tray, spray liberally with oil and grill for 5 to 10 minutes each side, until golden.
 The eggplant may go quite dark but this intensifies the flavour so it's a good thing!